wp-plugins/botscout-comment-protection/readme.txt

 == Changelog ==

+= 0.0.4 =
+- updated .pot file and readme

 = 0.0.3 =
 - use wp_remote_get instead of cURL, let WP decide
 - check for real IP when using Cloudflare